-Ask dermatologists and plastic surgeons across the country what their most requested treatment is and most of them will say BOTOX®.
+Ask dermatologists and plastic surgeons across the country what their most requested treatment is and most of them will say Botox®.
 The non-invasive treatment is synonymous with smooth foreheads and is now increasingly requested by younger patients, many of whom hope that using it earlier will help prevent future signs of aging.
-While BOTOX® for young patients can be divisive, people in the public eye (or just on social media) are facing increased scrutiny for their appearance, so is it any surprise preventative measures are growing in popularity?
-We spoke to leading Hollywood-based dermatologist Dr. Jennifer Black, MD and a patient who had her first treatment at 24-years-old to get the truth about getting preventative BOTOX® injections.
+While Botox® for young patients can be divisive, people in the public eye (or just on social media) are facing increased scrutiny for their appearance, so is it any surprise preventative measures are growing in popularity?
+We spoke to leading Hollywood-based dermatologist Dr. Jennifer Black, MD, and a patient who had her first treatment at 24-years-old to get the truth about getting preventative Botox® injections.

-The active ingredient in BOTOX® is botulinum toxin type A, a neurotoxic protein produced by a bacteria called Clostridium botulinum.
-Most people refer to products including botulinum toxin type A as BOTOX®, but it is actually a brand name like Xeomin® and Dysport® which are similar products.
+The active ingredient in Botox® is botulinum toxin type A, a neurotoxic protein produced by a bacteria called Clostridium botulinum.
+Most people refer to products including botulinum toxin type A as Botox®, but it is actually a brand name like Xeomin® and Dysport® which are similar products.
 When cosmetically injected, these products mute nerve endings and relax muscles, resulting in smoother skin and reduced fine lines and wrinkles.
 The cosmetic use of products containing botulinum toxin type A is considered safe and approved by the FDA.
-There are some risks associated with BOTOX® (and other brands of products).
+There are some risks associated with Botox® (and other brands of products).
 Most common side effects are mild, like bruising and flu- or cold-like symptoms following administration, but others can be more severe.
 Your practitioner will discuss these with you in detail when discussing treatment options.

-The use of BOTOX® treatments to reduce fine lines and wrinkles is most effective when used on “dynamic wrinkles,” like on your forehead and/or crow’s feet.
-The most requested area to be treated with preventative BOTOX® in young people is the glabella muscle, which is responsible for frown lines between the eyebrows (commonly referred to as the "elevens").
+The use of Botox® treatments to reduce fine lines and wrinkles is most effective when used on dynamic wrinkles,” like on your forehead and/or crow’s feet.
+The most requested area to be treated with preventative Botox® in young people is the glabella muscle, which is responsible for frown lines between the eyebrows (commonly referred to as the "elevens").
 Treating this area can help people have more engaging, relaxed, and inviting expressions, which “can be very important for younger patients working to establish relationships and careers,” Dr. Black explains.

 Starting early can be helpful by preventing rather than curing wrinkles.
 “After a line has become etched-in, stopping the motion may not be enough to smooth the line,” Dr. Black warns.
 To ensure a natural look, your practitioner should work to ensure symmetry.
 “Most patients are worried that they will look weird,” Dr. Black says.
 “They have seen bad results on others and they do not want to look unnatural.
-If BOTOX® is done well, it should not be noticeable at all.”
-Since BOTOX® is a highly potent chemical, the results achieved often depend on the skill of the administrator.
+If Botox® is done well, it should not be noticeable at all.”
+Since Botox® is a highly potent chemical, the results achieved often depend on the skill of the administrator.
 "There should not be any abnormal muscle changes," says Dr. Black.
 In order to achieve the best results and maintain them long-term, it is recommended that patients have a follow-up two weeks after their initial treatment to see if any adjustments need to be made.

-Despite common belief, a natural appearance is not always about the amount of BOTOX® used but rather the injector’s method.
+Despite common belief, a natural appearance is not always about the amount of Botox® used but rather the injector’s method.
 “Having an even treatment means that the shape of the eyebrow is natural and not lifted too high or dropped too low and it also means that all the muscles are balanced so there are not any areas of odd movement,” Dr. Black explains.
 “The amount of movement the patient keeps can vary between treatments and can change over time.
 Ultimately, the goal is to give the patient an improved expression and prevent wrinkles, all while maintaining a natural look.”
 Patients should expect to have touch-ups on a regular basis, around every three to four months.
 Finally, always ensure the practitioner you chose is registered with the American Society of Plastic Surgeons or is a board certified dermatologist, as this is a good indicator they have a deep understanding of how facial muscles work.

-The price of BOTOX® varies depending on the targeted areas, how many units are used and your geographical location.
+The price of Botox® varies depending on the targeted areas, how many units are used, and your geographical location.
 In New York, for example, the average cost is $18 per unit.
 Many practitioners offer a free follow-up after your initial round of injections to make sure the results are as close to your expectations as possible.

 For both patients and providers, treatment depends on the individual's needs more than their age.
 Some people, for instance, have particularly expressive faces which leads them to develop fine lines and wrinkles earlier than others.
 While age isn't always the most important factor, it is true that the younger generations are paying more attention.
-Dr. Black believes that in the near future, twenty somethings will be thinking of BOTOX® as a staple of their skincare regimen.
+Dr. Black believes that in the near future, twenty-somethings will be thinking of Botox® as a staple of their skincare regimen.
 “Millennials are smart.
-They understand the importance of investing in their future and BOTOX® is a good investment,” Dr. Black says.
+They understand the importance of investing in their future and Botox® is a good investment,” Dr. Black says.
 “They also understand that the way they look and the way they age is an important factor in their career and lifestyle.”

-Why I had BOTOX® at age 24
+Why I had Botox® at Age 24

-BOTOX® might be more common among millennials, but getting the treatment at a young age can still carry a stigma.
-We spoke to Laura* from New York who started BOTOX® when she was 24-years-old.
-She felt self-conscious about the fine lines that were starting to form on her face and “chose BOTOX® because it was relatively low risk compared to more invasive procedures”.
+Botox® might be more common among millennials, but getting the treatment at a young age can still carry a stigma.
+We spoke to Laura* from New York who started Botox® when she was 24-years-old.
+She felt self-conscious about the fine lines that were starting to form on her face and “chose Botox® because it was relatively low risk compared to more invasive procedures.”
 As for many people, the results from her first set of injections were not quite as she had hoped, but after her follow-up appointment (and adjustments) she was pleased with the result.
 While some of her friends and family were judgmental about her decision, “I feel so much more confident now,” Laura says.
-“I used to be so self conscious, but having the procedure has made me more comfortable.”
+“I used to be so self-conscious, but having the procedure has made me more comfortable.”

-However, Dr. Black thinks BOTOX® is not something that should be put off, regardless of any fears you may have about what other people think.
+However, Dr. Black thinks Botox® is not something that should be put off, regardless of any fears you may have about what other people think.
 “It is best to plan ahead and evaluate where lines could potentially form,” Dr. Black says.
-“Patients can ultimately achieve a more natural aesthetic by starting preventative treatments of BOTOX® early.”
+“Patients can ultimately achieve a more natural aesthetic by starting preventative treatments of Botox® early.”

-In recent years, BOTOX® treatments have begun being used for issues beyond signs of aging, like chronic migraines.
+In recent years, Botox® treatments have begun being used for issues beyond signs of aging, like chronic migraines.
 “Minimizing the frowning muscle can also provide other benefits such as preventing migraines, improving symptoms of depression, and helping to improve interpersonal skills,” said Dr. Black.
 While these patients may not be looking to cure signs of aging, they may also benefit from the aesthetic improvements.
-If you suffer from a condition like chronic migraines, you can discuss BOTOX® as a treatment option with your physician or consult a specialist to find out if it could be appropriate for you.
+If you suffer from a condition like chronic migraines, you can discuss Botox® as a treatment option with your physician or consult a specialist to find out if it could be appropriate for you.